Anita Strindberg

 Anita Strindberg (born 19 June 1937) is a Swedish former actress who appeared in numerous Italian giallo films in the 1970s.

 Strindberg appeared as Anita Edberg in two Swedish films in the late 1950s.
 She started her career in gialli with Lucio Fulci's A Lizard in a Woman's Skin in 1971 and starred in her first lead role that same year, in the Sergio Martino-directed The Case of the Scorpion's Tail.
 In 1972, she starred in three more gialli: Aldo Lado's Who Saw Her Die?, Martino's Your Vice Is a Locked Room and Only I Have the Key and Tropic of Cancer alongside Anthony Steffen.

-After the early 1970s, Strindberg acted in many types of genre films: a women in prison film Women in Cell Block 7 (1973); the Exorcist-like horror film The Antichrist (1974); and the poliziotteschi film Almost Human (1974), directed by Umberto Lenzi.
-Her last film was Riccardo Freda's Murder Obsession, also known as Fear co-starring Laura Gemser.
+After the early 1970s, Strindberg acted in many types of genre films: a women in prison film Women in Cell Block 7 (1973); The Antichrist (1974); and the poliziotteschi film Almost Human (1974), directed by Umberto Lenzi.
+Her last film was Riccardo Freda's Murder Obsession, also known as Fear, co-starring Laura Gemser.